-Starting your own business can be daunting even if you’re, brimming with an entrepreneurial spirit and a big reason for that is down to the stark fact that roughly 80 percent of new businesses fail in the first year and half will be out of business by the time the five-year mark rolls around – that’s pretty scary!
+Starting your own business can be daunting.
+Even if you’re brimming with entrepreneurial spirit.
+A big reason for that is down to the stark fact that roughly 80 percent of new businesses fail in the first year and half will be out of business by the time the five-year mark rolls around – that’s pretty scary!
 Imagine pouring all of your hopes, dreams, and money into a new company that folds soon after – no one wants that!

-The good news is that although many startups fail, there are still many who do not and if you can make it through those first few years, you have a very good chance of still being in business 10, 20 even 30 years down the line.
-Not only that, but there are lots of things you can do to tip the odds in your favor and get through those early years a little easier…
+The good news is that although many startups fail, there are still many who do not.
+If you can make it through those first few years, you have a very good chance of still being in business 10, 20 even 30 years down the line.
+Not only that, but there are lots of things you can do to tip the odds in your favor.
+Helping you get through those early years a little easier.

 Get to Grips with Your Finances

 This is a contributed post.
 Please refer to my disclosure for more information.

 Having a great idea and executing it well is essential for your startup.
 But perhaps the most important thing you can do is to meticulously plan your finances.

 Work out your estimates cash flow for at least three years in advance.
 Take out a line of credit with low rates, like the ones at businesslineof.credit when you need it.
 And make cost savings wherever and whenever you can.
 If you can keep the cash flowing, that is half of the battle won.

 Hiring employees who are highly-qualified at their jobs, and very talented.
 And who are also dedicated to working with you to build something special.
 Great employees are one of the best strategies to making your business rock solid.